suyashk12/GNN_binding_energies/README.md

 ```
 source setup_material_characterize.sh
 ```
-To use the shared environment for the material characterization project:
+To use the shared environment for the RL and biological networks project:
 ```
 source setup_rl_and_biological_network.sh
 ```